top of page

 We get a picture that in the same way the waters of the flood covered the whole earth, a band of nations will come against Israel, like a SUDDEN STORM, a TEMPEST, with plans of devastation.
 Their bands and troops of men will cover the entire land of Israel just as water covers dry land.

-For added emphasis that this will be a sudden storm, Elohim (through Ezekiel) gives us two scriptures as evidence that the war will erupt quickly.
+For added emphasis that Magog will descend like a sudden storm, Elohim (through Ezekiel) gives us two scriptures as evidence that the war will erupt quickly.
 Ezekiel 38:4 say this; “I [Elohim] will turn you [Gog/Magog] about and put hooks into your jaws, and I will bring you out, and all your army, horses and horsemen, all of them splendidly attired, a great company with buckler and shield, all of them wielding swords;”

 And again in Ezekiel 39:2 “and I will turn you around, drive you on, take you up from the remotest parts of the north and bring you against the mountains of Israel.”

-What could be the hooks that Elohim uses?
-Ezekiel 38:10 to 13 gives us a hint.
+Instead the hooks will be more politically or more ideaology based.
+Ezekiel 38:10 to 13 gives us a hint as to what the hooks could be that YHVH uses.
 ‘This is what the Lord God says: “It will come about on that day, that thoughts will come into your mind and you will devise an evil plan, 11 and you will say, ‘I will go up against the land of unwalled villages.
-I will go against those who are at rest, who live securely, all of them living without walls and having no bars or gates, 12 to capture spoils and to seize plunder, to turn your hand against the ruins that are now inhabited, and against the people who are gathered from the nations, who have acquired livestock and goods, who live at the center of the world.13 Sheba and Dedan and the merchants of Tarshish with all its villages will say to you, ‘Have you come to capture spoils?
+I will go against those who are at rest, who live securely, all of them living without walls and having no bars or gates, 12 to capture spoils and to seize plunder, to turn your hand against the ruins that are now inhabited, and against the people who are gathered from the nations, who have acquired livestock and goods, who live at the center of the world.’
+13 Sheba and Dedan and the merchants of Tarshish with all its villages will say to you, ‘Have you come to capture spoils?
 Have you assembled your contingent to seize plunder, to carry away silver and gold, to take away livestock and goods, to capture great spoils?’”’

 The purpose is to quickly capture spoils and seize plunder.
 What could it be that Israel has and Gog/Magog might want so desperately that they would devise an evil plan and enact it quickly?
 Natural resources, specifically oil and natural gas, which Israel has in abundance in the maritime oil and gas fields off their coastline.
 Currently, there are three oil and gas fields under Israeli control called the Levianthan, the Tamar and the Karish fields, which began full extraction operations in 2019.
 The northern Karish field required diplomatic agreements with Turkey and Lebanon which were settled in 2022.

-So now we have determined two pieces of evidence that correlates the flood that happened in Noah’s day with the Gog/Magog war.
-When God/Magog comes as a flood upon The Land to destroy Israel, Elohim turns it around and destroys them.
+So now we have evidence that correlates the flood that happened in Noah’s day with the Gog/Magog invasion.
+When God/Magog comes as a flood upon The Land to destroy Israel, YHVH turns it around and destroys them.
 The people of Israel are then free to build the Third Temple and to dedicate and start up an altar on the Temple Mount and begin the daily sacrifices (so that it will be shut down in the future).
 It has been determined that the probable day and time frame for this Gog/Magog invasion could take place on Cheshvan 17 and that 40 days later (Kislev 27) is the start of the daily sacrifices.

-The graphic above details the timing points of the period from the start of the 70 weeks/years prophecy to the completion of the 1335 days after the start of the tribulation.
+The graphic above details the timing points of the period noted as Speculation #2 (pertaining to the time of plenty and the time of famine) from the start of the 70 weeks/years prophecy to the completion of the 1335 days after the start of the tribulation.
 Clearly, Cheshvan 17 plays a significant role as a day which Elohim uses for Their plan.

 Let this mind be in you that is in Messiah Yeshua.